 - 3.11.1 Annual Postal Competitions shall be arranged by TSNZ.
-The relevant advertisements shall be forwarded to Associations and Outdoor Clubs not later than the week following the TSNZ AGM in each year. - 3.11.2 The postal competitions shall include an Individual Championship in all grades at 50 metres. - 3.11.3 The postal match format shall be set out in the annual advertisement and may be amended by a TSNZ General Meeting. - 3.11.4 Entries for postal competitions shall be made on the official TSNZ entry form and be accompanied by the required entry fee.
+The relevant advertisements shall be forwarded to Associations and Outdoor Clubs not later than the week following the TSNZ AGM in each year. - 3.11.2 The postal competitions shall include an Individual Championship in all grades at 50 metres.

-- 3.11.5 Entries for Postal Competitions shall not be accepted unless post marked prior to the advertised closing date. - 3.11.6 The TSNZ Executive Officer shall issue sufficient numbered stickers for each competitor.
-One sticker is to be affixed behind a counting diagram for each 10-shot series. - 3.11.7 All targets for each competition shall be shot on subject to the special conditions laid down for the competition. - 3.11.8 Completed targets shall be returned to the A association-authorised marker for scoring, not later than the date specified.
+- 3.11.3 The postal match format shall be set out in the annual advertisement and may be amended by a TSNZ General Meeting. - 3.11.4 Entries for postal competitions shall be made on the official TSNZ entry form and be accompanied by the required entry fee - 3.11.5 Entries for Postal Competitions shall not be accepted unless post marked prior to the advertised closing date. - 3.11.6 The TSNZ Executive Officer shall issue sufficient numbered stickers for each competitor.
+One sticker is to be affixed behind a counting diagram for each 10-shot series. - 3.11.7 All targets for each competition shall be shot on subject to the special conditions laid down for the competition. - 3.11.8 Completed targets shall be returned to the Association-authorised marker for scoring, not later than the date specified.
 Directly Affiliated Clubs may either have targets scored by a local Association-authorised marker or return shot and witnessed targets to the TSNZ Executive Officer for scoring. - 3.11.9 Any target received in a damaged condition, other than normal weather damage, may be discounted. - 3.11.10 The local Association-authorised marker shall score targets in accordance with the rules for scoring.
-The local Association shall provide certified gauges for scoring. - 3.11.11 The local Association shall forward the scores to the TSNZ Executive Officer and shall hold shot competition targets until the final results are published and circulated.
-Shot competition targets shall be forwarded to the TSNZ Executive Officer on request.
-Should any target(s) be unavailable for checking by the TSNZ Executive the competitor shall be eliminated from the competition. - 3.11.12 Results of the Postal Competitions shall be published and contain the scores of all competitors.
-Copies shall be sent to all local Associations and competing Clubs. - 3.11.13 Postal Competition trophies shall be forwarded to the winners only if requested in writing.
+The local Association shall provide certified gauges for scoring. - 2.1.1 The local Association or Club shall ensure the correct score has been entered on the results form and forward the scores to the Executive Officer by the date specified in the annual advertisement and shall hold shot competition targets and electronic target scoring printouts until the final results are distributed.
+Shot targets and electronic target scoring printouts shall be forwarded to the Executive Officer on request.
+Any target received in a damaged condition where the value of the shot cannot be properly determined shall be declared invalid, and any score found to be incorrectly applied shall be amended.
+Should any target(s) or electronic scoring printout(s) be unavailable for checking by the Executive Officer, or examination of the target(s)/printout(s) reveal that the rules of the competition have not been followed, the competitor shall be disqualified from the competition. - 3.11.11 Results of the Postal Competitions shall be published and contain the scores of all competitors.
+Copies shall be sent to all local Associations and competing Clubs. - 3.11.12 Postal Competition trophies shall be forwarded to the winners only if requested in writing.
 The TSNZ Executive shall require adequate guarantees for the return of all Postal Competition trophies in good order and condition.

-3.11.14 WITNESSES
+3.11.13 WITNESSES

-3.11.14.1 A Witness drawn from the following qualified people shall supervise the shooting of every Postal Competition target:
+3.11.13.1 A Witness drawn from the following qualified people shall supervise the shooting of every Postal Competition target: